Syndicalism: Before World War I

 Syndicalists were involved in a number of strikes, labor disputes, and other struggles.
-In the United States, the IWW was involved in at least 150 strikes including miners' strikes in Goldfield, Nevada in 1906–1907, a steel workers' strike in McKees Rocks, Pennsylvania in 1909, a textile workers' strike in Lawrence, Massachusetts, timber workers' strikes in Louisiana and Arkansas in 1912–1913, and a silk workers' strike in Paterson, New Jersey.
+In the United States, the IWW was involved in at least 150 strikes including the Goldfield, Nevada, labor troubles of 1906–1907 by miners' strikes, the Pressed Steel Car strike of 1909, the 1912 Lawrence textile strike, the Brotherhood of Timber Workers' strikes in Louisiana and Arkansas in 1912–1913, and the 1913 Paterson silk strike.
 The most prominent was the struggle in Lawrence.
 Wobblie leaders brought together 23,000 mostly immigrant workers, many of whom did not speak English.
 They arranged for workers' children to be sent to live with sympathetic families outside of Lawrence for the duration of the strike so their parents could focus on the struggle.
 Unlike most IWW-led strikes, the struggle was successful.
-In Mexico, syndicalism first emerged in 1906 during a violent miners' strike in Cananea and an even more violent textile workers' strike in Río Blanco, Veracruz.
-In 1912, during the 1910–1920 Mexican Revolution, anarchists formed the syndicalist union House of the World Worker (Casa del Obrero Mundial).
+In Mexico, syndicalism first emerged in 1906 during the violent Cananea strike by miners and the even more violent Río Blanco strike by textile workers.
+In 1912, during the Mexican Revolution of 1910–1920, anarchists formed the syndicalist union House of the World Worker (Casa del Obrero Mundial).
 It led a series of successful strikes in 1913 in Mexico City and central Mexico.
 After the Constitutionalist Army occupied the capital in 1914, syndicalists allied with the government it established to defeat rural forces such as the Zapatistas and therefore received government support.
 Once those forces had been suppressed, this alliance broke apart and the Casa campaigned for workers' control of factories and the nationalization of foreign capital.
 It contributed to a rise in labor unrest that began in mid-1915.
 It led general strikes in May and in July–August 1916 in greater Mexico City.
 The latter was quelled by the army, marking the defeat of the Casa, which was also suppressed.

-In Portugal, the deposition of the King in 1910 was followed by a strike wave throughout the country.
+In Portugal, the 5 October 1910 revolution that led to the deposition of the king was followed by a strike wave throughout the country.
 After the police occupied the offices of an agricultural union, syndicalists called for a general strike.
 During the strike, Lisbon was controlled by workers and there were armed uprisings in several other cities.
 In 1912, the strike wave ebbed off.
 Italian syndicalists successfully organized agricultural workers in the Po Valley by uniting different parts of agricultural working class.
 They were most successful in areas where the reformist union Federterra had been thwarted by employers.
-Syndicalists led large strikes by farm workers in Parma and Ferrara in 1907–1908, but these strikes failed as a result of employers' strikebreaking tactics and infighting among workers.
+Syndicalists led large strikes by farm workers in Parma and Ferrara in 1907–1908; these strikes failed as a result of employers' strikebreaking tactics and infighting among workers.
 In 1911–1913, syndicalists played an important role in a large strike wave in Italy's industrial centers.
 The syndicalist union confederation USI was formed in 1912 by veterans of both strike movements.